Category Archives: Romantic Comedy

 Astaire is old enough to be Hepburn’s grandfather which makes the romance odd.

-Of course, in both An American in Paris and Funny Face, Milo and Flostre are made to be the foils.
+Of course, in An American in Paris and Funny Face, Milo and Flostre are made to be the foils.
 They are merely obstacles to be overcome by the preferred couple.

 Another irritant is the demeaning nickname that Dick calls Jo, ‘funny face’.
 Hardly a dog, Hepburn is quite beautiful though the film makes the audience assume she is wrong for the modeling world.
 The reality is she fits right in looking perfect in every dress or costume she dons, or photograph she appears in.